-- It can be used in patients who do not want an operation, in patients without a gastric hernia or ulcer, in people without previous gastric surgery, in psychiatric illnesses, and in alcohol and drug addictions.
+- It can be used in patients who do not want an operation, in patients without a gastric hernia or ulcer, in people without previous gastric surgery, in psychiatric illnesses.

 - Patients with a BMI (BMI) of 40 or more and a BMI (BMI) of 35 wıth an additional disease should be informed to loose weight before the procedure.

 - BMI (BMI) over 30 kg / m2 is used in patients who cannot lose weight despite diet and exercise programs.

 - The procedure is performed under sedation in 15-20 minutes.